akh1lbokka/cse15l-lab-reports/LabReport4.md

 Here is the output of what happened when I ran the test method for the implementation I reviewed.
 It didn't pass.
 <img width="1058" alt="Screen Shot 2022-02-25 at 12 09 39 AM" src="https://user-images.githubusercontent.com/97696757/155678947-f1ef6bcf-5909-470d-904e-7ed9008ff904.png">

+I do think a small change can be implemented for this code snippet.
+If we check for consecutive newlines within a bracket, and if the code detects it, we could avoid parsing that link.